gruzdev-as/MTG-Cards-Image-Detection-Based-on-Embedding-Approach/README.md

 2) Database Integration: I plan to connect a database for card storage, enabling automatic price fetching and potential trade setup.
 3) Improving Metadata: Expanding metadata for each card will enhance recognition and cataloging capabilities.

+## Release Notes
+04.11.2024: Fixed some bugs.
+Added argparse and a proxy test method for uploading recognized cards.